Sifis Valirakis: Political career

 After the fall of the junta, he was elected to parliament the first time for Andreas Papandreou's Panhellenic Socialist Movement (PASOK) in 1977.
 He was appointed Deputy Minister of Transport and Communications (October 1981 - November 1984), Deputy Minister of Culture and Sport (July 1985 - June 1988), Deputy Minister of Public Order (June 1988 - July 1989 and July 1994 - March 1995) and Minister of Public Order (March 1995 - January 1996).

 On 1 February 2009, Sifis Valirakis was detained for several hours by American authorities immediately after his arrival at the airport in New York, because of the revocation of the visa for which he had applied.
 That restriction brought to the fore Valirakis' old hostility against the United States government, which in the decade of the 1980s had theorized him to be the "founder" of the Revolutionary Organization 17 November.

 He was married to the noted painter Mina Papatheodorou-Valiraki, who has earned many international accolades for her works.
 The couple had two children.

 Death

 On the morning of 24 January 2021, Valirakis went alone on a small boat trip on the coast of Eretria, Euboea, Greece.
 At about 12:00 local time, his wife tried to contact him but there was no signal.
 After trying again, with no results, she alerted police and coast guards that her husband was not traceable.
 His boat was then found near the scene, with the engine running.
 Valiraki's body was later found on the evening of the same day, and was declared dead at the scene.
+He had drowned.
 He was 77.